-- effective and frequent hand washing hygiene - cough and sneeze etiquette - use of gloves by staff when administering medication, administration of first aid, assisting children with maintaining personal hygiene, cleaning etc. - effective cleaning of the environment, toys and resources - requesting parents and visitors to wash their hands with soap and water or hand sanitizer upon arrival and departure at the Service - exclusion of children, educators or staff when they are unwell or displaying symptoms of an infectious disease or virus and - wearing of face masks when mandated by Public Health Orders.
+- effective and frequent hand washing hygiene - cough and sneeze etiquette - use of gloves by staff when administering medication, administration of first aid, assisting children with maintaining personal hygiene, cleaning etc. - effective cleaning of the environment, toys and resources - exclusion of children, educators or staff when they are unwell or displaying symptoms of an infectious disease or virus and

-THE APPROVED PROVIDER, NOMINATED SUPERVISOR/ RESPONSIBLE PERSON WILL ENSURE:
+THE APPROVED PROVIDER, NOMINATED SUPERVISOR WILL ENSURE:

-- staff members are informed about sick leave entitlements during the induction process - staff members provide an Immunisation History Statement at time of employment and update this record whenever they receive a seasonal vaccination (including mandatory COVID-19 vaccination requirements, check your state/territory for immunisation requirements [see: Employee Immunisation Record] - all staff are aware of the required procedure of informing management when they are sick and unable to attend the workplace - staff members are encouraged to disclose any health problems that may be life threatening or may affect their work [risk of anaphylaxis, diabetes, asthma, epilepsy] - evidence may be requested for any sick leave where a staff member is unable to work due to illness or injury - in the case of carer's leave, staff may be asked to provide evidence if they are required to care for family member - evidence may include a medical certificate, which must state the staff member was genuinely entitled to the sick or carers leave and be provided by a registered medical practitioner - o a statutory declaration is considered an acceptable form of evidence - if a staff member does not provide evidence when asked they may not be entitled to paid sick or carers leave - in the case of carer's leave, staff may be asked to provide a medical certificate or statutory declaration if they are required to care for family member - staff are aware of their accrued leave balance each year - management monitors and review staff absences regularly - staff are provided with information about available vaccinations to help protect them from serious illnesses such as whooping cough and COVID-19 - staff are encouraged to have yearly influenza vaccinations - staff adhere to our Work Health and Safety Policy - incidents and accidents are reported in accordance with Education and Care Services National Regulations and Work Health and Safety guidelines - return to work programs are facilitated to assist employees return to work following an injury or incident as per workers compensation obligations - staff comply with all current public health order directions (Including testing and isolation requirements) where required
+- that obligations under the Education and Care Services National Law and National Regulations are met - educators, staff, students, visitors and volunteers have knowledge of and adhere to this policy and associated procedure - staff members are informed about sick leave entitlements during the induction process - staff members provide an Immunisation History Statement at time of employment and update this record whenever they receive a seasonal vaccination - all staff are aware of the required procedure of informing management when they are sick and unable to attend the workplace - staff members are encouraged to disclose any health problems that may be life threatening or may affect their work [risk of anaphylaxis, diabetes, asthma, epilepsy] - staff members who are pregnant are made aware of health risks including: - o exposure to specific infectious diseases or conditions that can have an adverse impact on pregnancy, including Cytomegalovirus (CMV) - to consult with employees who are pregnant to maintain a safe workplace by eliminating or minimising any identified risk - that staff are aware evidence may be requested for any sick leave where a staff member is unable to work due to illness or injury - o in the case of carer's leave, staff may be asked to provide evidence if they are required to care for family member - evidence may include a medical certificate, which must state the staff member was genuinely entitled to the sick or carers leave and be provided by a registered medical practitioner - o a statutory declaration is considered an acceptable form of evidence - o if a staff member does not provide evidence when asked they may not be entitled to paid sick or carers leave - in the case of carer's leave, staff may be asked to provide a medical certificate or statutory declaration if they are required to care for family member - staff are aware of their accrued leave balance each year - management monitors and review staff absences regularly - staff are provided with information about available vaccinations to help protect them from serious illnesses such as whooping cough and COVID-19 - staff are encouraged to have yearly influenza vaccinations

-• the regulatory authority is notified of any serious incident for which emergency services attend the service within 7 days.
+- staff adhere to our Work Health and Safety Policy - incidents and accidents are reported in accordance with Education and Care Services National Regulations and Work Health and Safety guidelines - return to work programs are facilitated to assist employees return to work following an injury or incident as per workers compensation obligations - the regulatory authority is notified of any serious incident for which emergency services attend the service within 7 days.